Terry Carroll

-Raised on a farm in Elgin County in southwestern Ontario, Terry Carroll graduated from Trent University and worked as a farm hand, sod farm manager, newspaper publisher in Ontario and Alberta, and United Way manager in Elgin.
-With his wife, Nancy, he resides in St. Thomas, Ontario, where they publish The St. Thomas Elgin Weekly News and Elgin This Month.
-Terry is currently at work on another crime novel.
+Raised on a farm in Elgin County in southwestern Ontario, Terry Carroll graduated from Trent University and worked as a farm hand, sod farm manager, newspaper publisher in Alberta and Ontario, and United Way manager in Elgin.
+With his wife, Nancy, he resides in St. Thomas, Ontario, where he works as Executive Director of Elgin-St. Thomas Community Foundation.

 Selected Bibliography: